jpwhalley/GMS_Stats_Course/README.md

 # GMS Statistics Programme 2019
 Content for the GMS Statistics Course

-Teachers please put your course data in the relevant folder:
+Content for each section of the course is in the relevant folder:

 ```
 1_Introduction_to_Statistics